qinyanjuidavid/Dockerizing-Django/README.md

   1. Docker Images are much small the VM are large in size
   2. Docker containers start and run much fast than the VM, since each time you start a VM it has to boot it's own kernel
   3. VM of any OS can run on any Operating System host but that can't happen with docker.

+### Docker Installation

+- Docker Toolbox helps check the machine compactibility.
+Docker Toolbox helps run docker natively.

+### Basic Docker Commands

+- `docker pull nameOfImage` or `docker pull namerOfImage:7.0.3` To pull image from docker hub to the local machine
+- `docker images` Used when checking all the images on the local machine
+- `docker run redis` Creates a container where redis is running and can be used in an application
+- `docker ps` used to check the containers that are running locally
+- `docker run -d redis` Used to run a container a dettached mode.
+Meaning that the container will run even after closing the terminal
+- `docker stop idOfTheContainer` The id is the first part you view when you use the `docker ps` command
+- `docker start idOfTheContainer` You can use the same id as above to start the container
+- `docker ps -a` To see all the containers that are running of not running
+- `docker run -p 6000:6379 redis` or `docker run -d -p 6000:6379 redis' to be able to run two containers that uses the same port
+  - `-p` is the port
+  - `6000` is the host port
+  - `6379` container port

+### Container Ports Vs Host Port

+- Multiple Containers can run on your host machine
+- Conflict when same port on host machine
+- The applications can't be able to reach the containers using same port